liotono/kubernetes-rke/README.md

 # Steps to install kubernetes

 1. After cloning the repository, issue: vagrant up.
 This will create the master and worker nodes specified in the Vagrantfile.
-1. Execute the playbook in site.yml.
+1. Execute the playbook site.yml using the inventory file inventory.txt.
 This will do the following:
   1. Update the kubernetes nodes and reboot them to apply updates.
   1. Load the necessary kernel modules to install kubernetes.
   1. Set the necessary kernel parameters to install kubernetes.